Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Prep101 student portal is clean and easy to navigate

 And on that point, MCAT coaching is actually the final component wrapped around the class work.
-With Prep101, you get assigned an MCAT coach you helps guide you through the course.
+With Prep101, you get assigned an MCAT coach who helps guide you through the course.

 They’ll help fine tune your study plan and schedule, make sure you’re making progress, and answer any particularly difficult question types that keep tripping you up.
 This is something you don’t get with most other MCAT courses (not even the ones from Princeton Review) and is a pretty big value add.